GetGitReady/learn-rebase/ReadMe.md

 - Run the command `git rebase main`

 ### Source Tree
+- Clone the repo by the command `git clone https://github.com/GetGitReady/learn-rebase.git`
 - Ensure the feature branch is checked out
 -